osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 The SdsStreamViewMap shows that the source `Measurement` floating point is converted to integer in the target.

-When neither the field name nor the field type or location matches, SDS does not determine mapping.
+When neither the field name, the field type or location matches, SDS does not determine mapping.
-The source is eliminated and target is added and assigned the default value.
+The source is eliminated, target is added and assigned the default value.
 ```csharp
 public class Simple3
 {